SwiftOnTap/Docs/ExampleDocs.md

 The `ButtonStyle` protocol provides a template to create a reusable style for your buttons.
 It also provides data about the button and its interaction state.

 To make a custom style, create a new structure that conforms to `ButtonStyle`.
+Your structure only needs to implement one method: `PrimitiveButtonStyle/makeBody(configuration:)`.
 This new style can be easily reused across your application.
 The style adapts to the user's current interaction state (i.e. on press, on release).

-Your structure only needs to implement one method: `ButtonStyle/makeBody(configuration:)`.

 To change the style of your `Button`, use the `View/buttonStyle(_:)` method.
 This method accepts a `ButtonStyle`.

-    struct BananaView: View {
+    struct ExampleView: View {
         var body: some View {
             Button("🍌🍌")
-                .buttonStyle(BananaButtonStyle(color: .yellow))
+                .buttonStyle(MyButtonStyle(color: .orange))
         }
     }

-    struct BananaButtonStyle: ButtonStyle {
+    struct MyButtonStyle: ButtonStyle {
         var color: Color
         func makeBody(configuration: Self.Configuration) -> some View {
-            BananaButton(configuration: configuration, color: color)
+            ConfiguredButton(configuration: configuration, color: color)
         }

-        struct BananaButton: View {
+        struct ConfiguredButton: View {
-            let configuration: BananaButtonStyle.Configuration
+            let configuration: MyButtonStyle.Configuration
             let color: Color

             var body: some View {